MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 1. In the Fraud Protection portal, go to **Fraud assessments**, select the assessment for which you want to create a rule template, and then go to the **Rules** tab.
 1. Select the overflow symbol for a published rule for which you want to create a rule template, and then select **Create template** from the menu options.
-1. In the **Create template** pane, enter the **Name** you want to use for the template.
+1. On the **Create template** pane, enter the **Name** you want to use for the template.
-1. Preview of the template will show the list of clauses included in the rule template you are going to create.
+1. Preview the rule template to view the list of clauses included in the template.
 1. Select either **Download** or **Add template**.
    - **Download** creates the template and downloads a template file to your computer that can be imported into Fraud Protection.
    - **Add template** creates the template and adds it to the Fraud Protection template library to make it available to users in the Fraud Protection and child environments.
 If you select this option, you can add a description of the template for reference.